-- Mark Twain (1835-1910): Advice to Youth, The Danger of Lying in Bed, promotion Market House Black Boutique White Heels On the Decay of the Art of Lying
+- Mark Twain (1835-1910): Advice to Youth, The Danger of Lying in Bed, Stuart Weitzman Boutique promotion Heels promotion Stuart Heels Boutique Weitzman On the Decay of the Art of Lying

 - W.E.B.
 Du Bois (1868-1963): Of Mr. Booker T. Washington and Others

 - Louisa May Alcott (1832-1888): Death of a Soldier (1863)